Ridge: Aeolian ridge

 An aeolian dune ridge is a ridge of sand piled up by the wind.
 A sand dune can be either a hill or ridge of sand piled up by the wind.
-A single sand dune can range in length from less than one meter to several tens of kilometers, their height can vary from a few tens of centimeters to a 150 meters.
+A single sand dune can range in length from less than one meter to several tens of kilometers, their height can vary from a few tens of centimeters to 150 meters.
 Megadunes or draas are very large dunes, which can have smaller dunes superimposed on them.